The Department of French Studies is part of the School of Languages and Cultures (SLC).

 More information on the CEFR at http://www.coe.int/t/dg4/linguistic/cadre1_en.asp

-After completion of their major, students may qualify for honours regardless of the language level at which they commenced.
-Admission to honours requires completion of 48 senior credit points (equivalent to 8 senior units) with an average grade of 70 percent or above.
+After completion of their major, students may qualify for Honours regardless of the language level at which they commenced.
+Admission to Honours requires completion of 48 senior credit points (equivalent to eight senior units) with an average grade of 70 percent or above.

-- Students in the Beginner Stream must include FRNC2626, or equivalent exchange units plus two optional 2000 units.
+- Students in the Beginner Stream must include FRNC3606 and FRNC2626, or equivalent exchange units plus two optional 2000 units.

-- Students in the Intermediate Stream must include FRNC3626 and at least two 2000 level Advanced cultural units or equivalent exchange units.
+- Students in the Intermediate Stream must include FRNC3626 and FRNC2628 and at least two 2000 level Advanced cultural units or equivalent exchange units.

 - Students in the Advanced Stream must include FRNC 3634 and at least one second 3000 level Advanced cultural unit or equivalent exchange units.

 It is strongly recommended that all intending honours students enrol in FRNC2666 (Research in French & Francophone Studies) and complete at least one semester exchange in a French-speaking country.